netbox-community/go-netbox/docs/Aggregate.md

 ### NewAggregate

-`func NewAggregate(id int32, url string, display string, family AggregateFamily, prefix string, rir NestedRIR, created NullableTime, lastUpdated NullableTime, ) *Aggregate`
+`func NewAggregate(id int32, url string, display string, family AggregateFamily, prefix string, rir RIR, created NullableTime, lastUpdated NullableTime, ) *Aggregate`

 NewAggregate instantiates a new Aggregate object
 This constructor will assign default values to properties that have it defined,